 40 linear feet [P] Deeply impressed by Frank Lloyd Wright’s theories about organic architecture, Gelbin (1929–1994) quit college to become an apprentice to Wright at Taliesin from 1949 to 1953.
 He then worked as a general contractor and supervisor overseeing the construction of three Wright homes in Canton, Ohio, and one in New Canaan, Connecticut.
 In private practice on the East Coast, Gelbin continued Wrightian design in residential architecture and authored Sun, earth, and sky: ideas for a new city (1989), an “up-dated” version of Wright’s Broadacre City plan.
 Gelbin’s career is extensively documented in correspondence, photographs, drawings, and project files.
 A life-long follower of Wright, Gelbin gathered much research documentation on Wright’s projects and photographed nearly all of Wright’s extant buildings.

-.25 linear foot [P] Both husband and wife and architectural partners, Chicagoans Walter Burley Griffin and Marion Mahony Griffin were invited to Australia in 1913 to execute Walter's winning city plan for the new capital, Canberra.
-The Griffins eventually settled in the suburbs of Sydney, where they established "Castlecrag," a neighborhood of small houses and community buildings for like-minded artists and intellectuals.
-This collection is comprised of microfilmed drawings—by the Griffins and others architects—and contemporary newspaper articles about Castlecrag and Walter's design for an incinerator in Willoughby, Australia.
-This collection also contains a small group of material relating to the Griffins' work in the United States.
+.25 linear foot [P] Married architectural partners and Chicagoans Walter Burley Griffin and Marion Mahony Griffin were invited to Australia in 1913 to execute Walter’s winning city plan for the new capital, Canberra.
+The Griffins settled in the suburbs of Sydney, where they established “Castlecrag,” a neighborhood of small houses and community buildings for like-minded artists and intellectuals.
+This collection is comprised of microfilmed drawings—by the Griffins and others architects—and contemporary newspaper articles about Castlecrag and Walter’s design for an incinerator in Willoughby, Australia.
+This collection also contains a small group of material relating to the Griffins’ work in the United States and elsewhere.

-[P] This collection of drawings, documents and building fragments was gathered by John D. Randall (1919–1999).
-In his capacity as manager of the Guaranty Building he was in the ideal position to identify numerous objects for his collection.
-Drawing on this collection Randall opened the Louis Sullivan Architecture Museum in 1974.
-Additionally, Randall, a Chicago-born architect and author, was a key leader in the successful preservation efforts to save the Guaranty and Sullivan’s Wainwright Building of St. Louis.
+[P] This collection of drawings, documents and building fragments documenting Adler and Sullivan’s Guaranty Building (1894-1896, Buffalo, NY) was gathered by John D. Randall (1919–1999), who served as building manager.
+Drawing from materials gathered after a 1955 “modernization” project and a 1974 fire, Randall opened the Louis Sullivan Architecture Museum in 1974.
+Randall, a Chicago-born architect and author, was a key leader in the successful preservation efforts to save the Guaranty and Sullivan’s Wainwright Building of St. Louis.
+The Guaranty Building was since been restored.

 [P] Research files of author Donald Hoffmann who wrote extensively on John Wellborn Root, Louis Sullivan, and Frank Lloyd Wright.